Soojin-Lee0819/Computational-Artwork/January26/README.md

 ### *Positioning & Sizing*

 Daniel shiffman's article https://processing.org/tutorials/drawing/ was very useful for me to have a basic understanding of coordinate system in Processing programme.
 However, to position shapes in relative to other shapes were much more challenging than expected.
 It was a very tedious process for me to position shapes at the exact place where I want it to be placed.
-It was especially challenging when positioning strokss for the eyelashes.
+It was especially challenging when positioning strokes around the arc for the eyelashes.
+I used

 ### *Rotation*